BozarthPrime/Extra-Life-Tracker/README.md

 # Overview
 Extra Life Tracker is a collection of web pages that can be used as a web source in streaming software such as OBS to display your and your team's current Extra Life fund raising status and goal.

+More in-depth information can be found on on [project page](http://josephbozarth.com/Extra-Life-Tracker/).

 # Widgets

 ## [Countdown Timer](/countdown-timer)